developer-zebra/developer-zebra-site/src/ehs/4-0/guide/settings/index.md

 * **Only files in the** `/enterprise` **directory are persistent**, and remain on the device following an [Enterprise Reset](/mx/powermgr/#enterprisereset).
 * **Zebra recommends avoiding the use of removable storage for wallpaper and icon image files**.
 * **The SD card slot is disabled when a device is in [Multi-user Mode](../features/#multiusermode)**; files on removable storage are not accessible in this mode.
-* **For Android Pie devices with EHS 3.2 or higher, folder access with the file browser UI is limited** to:
+* **For Android Pie devices with EHS 3.2 or later, folder access with the file browser UI is limited** to:
   * internal storage
   * external storage (SD card)
   * /enterprise/usr